-Elpy supports some advanced navigation features inside Python projects.
+Elpy supports advanced navigation features.

 M-. (elpy-goto-definition)

 Go to the location where the identifier at point is defined.
 This is not always easy to make out, so the result can be wrong.
 Also, the backends can not always identify what kind of symbol is at point.
 Especially after a few indirections, they have basically no hope of guessing right, so they don't.